Storage Share Newsletter 2016

 As usual we’ll be happy to answer any questions, concerns or feedback you may have about all this produce.
 We hope this week’s farm goodies warm your houses, tables and tummies with their health-giving nourishment!

-And thanks to the soil for growing such awesome food!
 We hope you have a great winter, eating and being well.
 The first winter store will be Monday, December 14th from 11-4 pm.
 We know that’s the middle of your workday too — we can set things aside for later pickup, see “nuts and bolts” below for more details.

 What’s in the Storage Share?